Kelvinthedrugger/DS_in_C/Readme.md

-   for ppl who don't want to type out long command, type this alternatively (also on Windows)
+   for ppl who don't want to type out long command, type this alternatively (also on Windows) (Attention, you have to compile makeit.c first if you didn't see makeit.exe in your folder)

 	>>> makeit.exe
 	>>> Yourfile